iIIusi0n/docker-machine-driver-qemu-macos/README.md

 Note that when using virtio the drives will be mounted as `/dev/vda` and `/dev/vdb`, instead of the usual `/dev/cdrom` and `/dev/sda`, since they are using paravirtualization.

-If using the real network (tap or bridge), note that it needs a DHCP server running.
-The user network has it's own NAT network, which usually means it is running on 10.0.2.15 Ultimately this driver should be able to query for IP, but for now the workaround is to use `--qemu-network-address` (and fixed addresses) until that feature is implemented.

 Environment variables:

 Here comes the list of the supported variables with the corresponding options.
 If both environment